Pink lotus flower with dark green leaves in the background representing nonduality and nondual therapy process

 Worldview is a concept used to denote the way our beliefs shape our interpretation and experience of reality.
 I have the presupposition that the hegemonic modern worldview is systematically and structurally alienating to the individual.
 Freud’s theory of psychoanalysis spoke to this.
 However, his method was focused on a narrow interpretative lens.
 While I believe that lens continues to be relevant, it does not offer much of an alternative worldview and thus it reinforces the modern conception of self.

 However from Freud’s conception of the Unconscious, Jung was able to articulate a more holistic vision of psychology.
 His theory provides a rich alternative to reductive materialism in that it attributes collective and personal intelligence to the Unconscious.
-The Unconscious now can be seen as an inner space that contains our greatest conflicts as well as our greatest potential for evolution.
+The Unconscious now can be seen as a psychic field that contains our greatest conflicts as well as our greatest potential for evolution.
 This is a teleological perspective.
 The dynamics of Jung’s Unconscious give us a framework to describe the way our life force becomes trapped, stuck, or channeled psychically.
 Through that framework we are invited to be in dialogue with our personal, familial and the collective Unconscious.
 By being in this dialogue we are giving room for what is Unconscious to be revealed to our conscious mind.
 Herein, we have a teleology of the ‘Soul’ which is accessible to modern beings through their own self-observation.
 Our conflicts become the means for our transformation.
-It is through such upheaval that we discover how we have turned away from our innate wholeness.
+It is through such upheaval that we re-establish connection with our innate wholeness.

+These two were given as brief examples to highlight the concept of worldview.
 Nonduality could mean different things in different worldviews, including those listed above.
-Regardless if we adopt a Jungian, an Animistic, or any other worldview, if we approach Nonduality from the perspective of consumers in a modernistic paradigm we will be disappointed to discover that it doesn’t offer us a silver bullet.
+Regardless if we adopt a Jungian, an Animistic, or any other worldview, if we approach Nonduality from the perspective of consumers in a modernistic paradigm we will be disappointed to discover that it is not a commodity.
 Modern consumer and marketing trends lead us to want “tools,” so that we can “live our best lives.”
 While some of these methods may genuinely offer deep potential for healing, we can not in good faith approach them and expect to be protected from our cosmic vulnerability.
-We can not expect through any program to accumulate insight that rids us of our suffering or the messiness of our world.
+We can not expect through any program to accumulate any object of knowledge that rids us of our suffering or the messiness of our world.
 As long as we approach these hoping to gain this, we have already lost what we hope to have gained.

 It is only through a relationship of reciprocity that we can realize and embody nonduality, which has nothing to do with achievement, loss, or gain.